 Three months of truffles in Canberra

 It’s not just West Australians who love truffles.
 The Truffle Festival – Canberra Region offers plenty of opportunities to taste truffles.
-Running from June to August this year, the entire Canberra region comes alive with truffle-inspired menus, truffle-cooking classes, truffle hunts, degustation lunches and truffle market days.
+Running from June to August, the entire Canberra region comes alive with truffle-inspired menus, truffle-cooking classes, truffle hunts, degustation lunches and truffle market days.

 More articles like this

 All you need to know about Australian wine